 The resort has had a tumultuous history, going from being a rundown place of somewhat ill repute to hosting the inaugural Tiki Oasis event.
 Unfortunately, changes in ownership/management have kept it in a state of flux.

 The lobby is covered with bamboo, lauhala matting and thatch, plus there’s a few tikis (like this foam Ku carved by Marcus Pizutti), chunky swag lamps and a rock waterfall fountain in the corner.
-(Editor’s note: The lobby has since been relocated to what was briefly The Tropics restaurant.)

 This Easter Island tiki plaque by Bosko was part of the property’s extensive renovations from about a decade ago.